keceli/SLEPc-SIPs/README.md

 shift-and-invert Krylov subspace implementations, respectively.

-In 2012, SLEPc developers Carmen Campos and Jose E. Roman created a new implementation of the single-communicator spectrum slicing method in SLEPc using Krylov-Schur instead of ARPACK.<sup>6</sup> In 2014, a new version of SIPs was implemented based on the new solver in SLEPc and Keçeli _et. al._ demonstrated the scalability beyond 200,000 cores for matrices with more than 500,000 rows using Argonne's Leadership supercomputers.<sup>6</sup> In this study [PT-Scotch](https://www.labri.fr/perso/pelegrin/scotch/)<sup>8</sup>
+In 2012, SLEPc developers Carmen Campos and Jose E. Roman created a new implementation of the single-communicator spectrum slicing method in SLEPc using Krylov-Schur instead of ARPACK.<sup>6</sup> In 2014, a new version of SIPs was implemented based on the new solver in SLEPc and Keçeli _et. al._ demonstrated the scalability beyond 200,000 cores for matrices with more than 500,000 rows using Argonne's Leadership supercomputers.<sup>7</sup> In this study [PT-Scotch](https://www.labri.fr/perso/pelegrin/scotch/)<sup>8</sup>
 was used for parallel sparse matrix block ordering, which offered better strong scaling performance in symbolic factorization.

 In 2016, Carmen Campos and Jose.
 E. Roman implemented multiple-communicator spectrum-slicing method in SLEPc providing a more robust and generally applicable eigensolver with an intuitive and well-documented API.
-In collaboration with Fabiano Corsetti and SLEPc developers, M. Keçeli integrated this solver into a branch of an ab initio molecular dynamics package [SIESTA](https://departments.icmab.es/leem/siesta/).
+In collaboration with Fabiano Corsetti and SLEPc developers, M. Keçeli integrated this solver into a branch of an ab initio molecular dynamics package [SIESTA](https://departments.icmab.es/leem/siesta/).<sup>9</sup>
 Keçeli _et. al._ demonstrated improved performance of the spectrum slicing eigensolver (referred to as SLEPc-SIPs) compared to default ScaLAPACK eigensolver for various types of problems.
 In this study, new methods are implemented in this interface to improve load-balance by adjusting slice boundaries based on approximate knowledge of the eigenvalues.

 An interface to SLEPc spectrum slicing (SLEPc-SIPs) eigensolver has been also added to [ELSI](https://wordpress.elsi-interchange.org/) by Victor
 Yu in collaboration with Murat Keçeli.
 This interface allows an easier integration of the spectrum slicing eigensolver into other electronic structure codes.

+## Performance
+As a sparse eigensolver the performance depends on the sparsity of the matrices.
+Since this method requires factorization of the matrices, the sparsity of the factors are more important.
+Long and thin nanotubes, wires or thin slabs yields sparser matrix factors, hence the performance for the lower-dimensional (1D or 2D like) systems are better compared to bulky systems.
+For more details, please read references 7 and 9.

 ## How to use?